-- Nectar is a weak sugar solution, produced in the nectaries of flowers, which the bees use to make honey and which they transport in their honey stomachs It is the carbohydrate which fuels all the bees flight. - Pollen is collected from the stamens of flowers and carried back to the hive on the back legs of the worker bees in their pollen baskets.
-It supplies the protein element to the bee's diet - Bees do not store water so always need a source of water near the hive.
+- Nectar is a weak sugar solution, produced in the nectaries of flowers, which the bees use to make honey and which they transport in their honey stomachs It is the carbohydrate which fuels all the bees' flight. - Pollen is collected from the stamens of flowers and carried back to the hive on the back legs of the worker bees in their pollen baskets.
+It supplies the protein element in the bee's diet. - Bees do not store water so always need a source of water near the hive.

-1.6 Record keeping
+1.6 Record keeping Why

-Why keep hive records?
+keep hive records?

-- 1 Colony management
+- 1 Colony management.

-- 2 Comparative assessment of hives
+- 2 Comparative assessment of hives.

-- 3 Queen rearing and assessment
+- 3 Queen rearing and assessment.

-- 4 Specific scientific projects
+- 4 Specific scientific projects.

-Record cards should be simple and easy to understand.

-The hive should be identified (position/number etc) and show the state of the colony each time it is inspected.
+Record cards should be simple and easy to understand and show the state of the colony each time it is inspected.
+Each hive should be identified (position/number etc).